chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 **Partial fills** occur when limit orders execute in pieces as opposing liquidity arrives.
 Your average price becomes size-weighted across all fills, making execution timing crucial during volatile periods.
 For example, a 10 BTC buy order at $50,000 might fill 3 BTC immediately, then 4 BTC an hour later at $50,050, and the final 3 BTC the next day at $49,980, resulting in a volume-weighted average price of $50,017.

 **Iceberg orders** display only a portion of your total size, refreshing as the displayed quantity trades.
 Consider a 100 BTC sell order structured as an iceberg showing only 5 BTC at a time.
 As each 5 BTC portion trades, the system automatically refreshes with another 5 BTC at the same price level.
-This reduces market signaling—preventing other traders from seeing your full size—at the cost of potentially slower fills and the risk that prices move away from your level.
+This reduces market signaling by preventing other traders from seeing your full size, at the cost of potentially slower fills and the risk that prices move away from your level.

 **Post-only** orders ensure you add liquidity and avoid taker fees by canceling if they would cross the spread.
 These orders are particularly valuable for market makers and systematic strategies where fee structures significantly impact profitability.
 If you place a post-only buy order at $50,000 when the best offer is $50,001, it will rest in the order book.
 But if the best offer drops to $49,999 while your order is being processed, the system will cancel your order rather than execute it as a taker.